predictype

 const s = new Set([1, 2, 3]);

-setMembership(s, 'contains', 2); // true
+setMembership(s, 'includes', 2); // true

 setMembership(s, 'excludes', 4); // true